 C. Previous Screenings

-2. NIFF prefers films to not have screened publicly in Collier or Lee counties prior to screening at the Naples International Film Festival, October 27-30, 2022.
+2. NIFF strongly prefers films to not have screened publicly in Collier or Lee counties prior to screening at the Naples International Film Festival, October 26-29, 2023.
 This rule does not apply to the Student Filmmaker Showcase category.
 If there are any questions regarding premiere status, please contact us at firstname.lastname@example.org.

 3. If you are unsure if your film is eligible for festival consideration, please check with us before entering your film by emailing email@example.com.
 Refunds will not be issued once a film is submitted.

-F. All films must be submitted and submission fees paid for through filmfreeway.com.
-Entries must be received by July 6, 2022.
+G. All films must be submitted and submission fees paid for through filmfreeway.com.
+Entries must be received by July 7, 2023.
 The Festival is not obligated to view late entries.

 The Naples International Film Festival accepts secure online screeners through FilmFreeway, Vimeo, and YouTube.
 The Festival no longer accepts DVD submissions.

-G. Films will be selected and entrants will be notified via email by October 6, 2022.
+H. Films will be selected and entrants will be notified via email by October 6, 2023.
 All correspondence will be done by email; no information will be provided over the phone.

 II.
 REQUIREMENTS FOR ACCEPTED FILMS

 A. Filmmakers must provide the Naples International Film Festival with a clean, clear print for exhibition in one of our accepted formats, per category rules.
-Narrative and Documentary Features screen on DCP (strongly preferred) or Blu-ray.
-All films screening on DCP must have a Blu-ray back-up.
+Narrative and Documentary Features screen on DCP.
 For Short Films, acceptable exhibition formats are DCP, AppleProRes (422 or higher) or DNx (HQ or higher).
 We do not accept HDCAM or Betacam.